Arvi Lind

-Arvi Kullervo Lind (born December 21, 1940) is a retired Finnish television news presenter.
+Arvi Kullervo Lind (21 December 1940 – 7 June 2026) was a Finnish television news presenter.
 He worked as the news anchor on Yleisradio TV1 from 1965 to 2003.
 Along with Kari Toivonen, he was one of the longest-serving employees of Yleisradio news.

+Life and career

-Lind was born in Lauritsala.
-His career as a reporter in Yleisradio TV news began on October 15, 1965.
-His last news broadcast was on Wednesday, October 15, 2003, at 20:30 EEST, and he retired from his work at the beginning of year 2004.
+Lind was born in Lauritsala on 21 December 1940.
+His career as a reporter in Yleisradio TV news began on 15 October 1965.
+His last news broadcast was on Wednesday, 15 October 2003, at 20:30 EEST, and he retired from his work at the beginning of year 2004.
 The farewell broadcast was seen by over 1.6 million viewers.
-Since then, he has lectured about his work in universities, and in 2005, the newspaper Keskisuomalainen appointed him as their reader ombudsman.
-He's often been called "the most trustworthy man in Finland" by the media.
+Since then, he lectured about his work in universities, and in 2005, the newspaper Keskisuomalainen appointed him as their reader ombudsman.
+He was often called "the most trustworthy man in Finland" by the media.

 The biography Lindin Arvi was written by Heikki Hietamies.

-Lind is also a sports hobbyist, and played ice hockey in a team called Zoom.
+Lind was also a sports hobbyist, and played ice hockey in a team called Zoom.
 His son Juha Lind has played in national and NHL level.

 In Suuret suomalaiset, Lind ranked 85th.

+Lind died on 7 June 2026 in Helsinki, at the age of 85.